arminbro/generate-react-cli/readme.md

 To help speed up productivity in React projects and stop copying, pasting, and renaming files each time you want to create a new component.

-[Create React App](https://create-react-app.dev/) and [Gatsby](https://www.gatsbyjs.org/) do a great job of initializing new projects, setting up the development environment, and optimizing the app for production use.
-Still, they don't have a way to generate new components similar to what [Angular CLI](https://cli.angular.io/) offers, and that's because they both try to stay as non-opinionated as possible and allow the developer to make those decisions.
-One example would be grouping by features vs. grouping by file type when creating components.

-Generate React CLI focuses on generating new components by running a simple command.
-It also doesn't care if you run it in an existing [CRA](https://create-react-app.dev/), [Gatsby](https://www.gatsbyjs.org/), or a custom React project you built on your own.

-It does, however, have an opinion on how component files are structured.
-It follows [grouping by feature](https://reactjs.org/docs/faq-structure.html#grouping-by-file-type) because we believe when you look at a component, you should see all of its corresponding files (i.e., stylesheet, test, and component) under one folder with the component name.
-We feel this approach provides a better developer experience.

 **_A few notes:_**

 - Now supports React TypeScript projects.
 - Supports two different component testing libraries - [Testing Library](https://testing-library.com) and [Enzyme](https://airbnb.io/enzyme) - that work with [Jest](https://jestjs.io/).
 We assume that you have these libraries already configured in your React project.
+- It follows [grouping by feature](https://reactjs.org/docs/faq-structure.html#grouping-by-file-type) because we believe when you look at a component, you should see all of its corresponding files (i.e., stylesheet, test, and component) under one folder with the component name.
+We feel this approach provides a better developer experience.

-## You can install it globally and run it like this using npm:
+## You can install it globally and run it using npm:

 ```
  npm i -g generate-react-cli